 The Dodgers, in one incarnation or another, were winning championships before the World Series was even invented.
-While the Dodgers rank sixth in all of baseball for most World Series wins in history, the Boys in Blue haven’t actually brought a Commissioner’s Trophy home to Los Angeles since 1988.
-As they prepare to go for it against the Boston Red Sox this year, we take a look at Dodgers World Series history from 1916 to 2018.
+While the Dodgers rank sixth in all of baseball for most World Series wins in history, the Boys in Blue hadn’t actually brought a Commissioner’s Trophy home to Los Angeles since 1988.
+As the city celebrates the hard-fought (and COVID-complicated) victory, we take a look back.

 1916 World Series: Brooklyn Robins versus Boston Red Sox